 Every human being is a unique expression of the Divine.
-Effort is requires to discover and reveal the sacred, inner direction of his/her lived experience with God in day-to-day experience.
+Effort is required to discover and reveal the sacred, inner direction of a person’s lived experience with God in day-to-day experience.

 Christian spiritual direction seeks to explore the longings of the human soul for an intimate relationship with God, and in doing so, serves to deepen and nurture an intimate relationship with God.